Tgleason1980/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach searches through each element of an array but does not create a new array where .map creates a new array.

 2. What is the difference between a function and a method?

+if it is in the scope of an object it is a method

 3. What is closure?

+a closure is where an inner function has access to the varibles in the outer function in its function chain

 4. Describe the four rules of the 'this' keyword.

+Window Binding is when used in global scope.
+Implicit is when dot preceeds the this keyword
+New Binding is when the this keyword refers to an object and the New keyword calls it Explicit binding is whenever .call or .apply are used

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? invokes all the Methods of the parent class

 ## Project Set up